-We have shown that each iteration of the \texttt{SDC-C} scheme improves the numerical solution in differential and algebraic variables of index-one problems by one where the idea of the proof of the result from \cite{Shu07} is carried over.
-This is confirmed in numerical experiments where we considered three test scenarios: The linear test DAE, the nonlinear problem describing Andrews' squeezing mechanism, and the reaction-diffusion problem as a PDAE.
-In work versus precision plots, the efficiency of the different schemes is evaluated where the work is measured in terms of runtime.
-The proposed scheme is compared with other SDC methods and existent DAE methods that includes half-explicit Runge Kutta schemes and Radau IIA solvers.
-We have shown that the \texttt{SDC-C} scheme is competitive with all the different schemes.
-The proposed \texttt{SDC-C} method consistently achieves a significantly higher accuracy than the Radau IIA solvers for identical time step sizes.
-In addition, for several test cases, \texttt{SDC-C} attains this improved accuracy at a comparable or even reduced computational cost, resulting in shorter runtimes than the Radau IIA methods.
+We have theoretically shown that each \texttt{SDC-C} iteration improves the numerical solution in differential and algebraic variables of index-one problems by one where we modified the proof given by Y. Xia et al. for semi-explicit DAEs.
+In numerical experiments, this has been confirmed in three test scenarios: The linear test DAE, the nonlinear problem describing Andrews' squeezing mechanism, and the reaction-diffusion problem as a PDAE.
+The efficiency of the different schemes was evaluated by measuring in runtime needed to compute a solution over a certain time domain.
+The proposed scheme was compared with other SDC methods and existing RK methods for DAEs that included a half-explicit RK scheme and Radau IIA methods.
+We demonstrated that the \texttt{SDC-C} scheme is competitive with all the different schemes.
+The proposed \texttt{SDC-C} method consistently has achieved a higher accuracy than the Radau IIA solvers for identical time step sizes.
+In addition, for several test cases, the solution computed by \texttt{SDC-C} has achieved high accuracy at a comparable or even reduced computational cost, resulting in shorter runtimes than those of the Radau IIA methods.
 This highlights the potential of \texttt{SDC-C} as an efficient and accurate alternative to classical implicit Runge–Kutta solvers.
-Moreover, for the test problems considered, the presented scheme also proves to be more efficient than the other SDC variants, highlighting its favorable accuracy–efficiency balance.
+The presented scheme has also been shown to be more efficient than other SDC variants, highlighting its favorable balance between accuracy and efficiency.